emwalden77/ClusterFlu/README.md

 # ClusterFlu
 Employing the Jaccard distance metric to influenza sequences, reducing by PCA, UMAP, and t-SNE, then projecting most recent sequence data onto embedding of previous data.

-Plots show:
+Plots show:<br>
--all data after Jaccard is employed then reduced by PCA, UMAP, and t-SNE -only data until 2019 after Jaccard is employed, reduced by PCA, UMAP, and t-SNE -only data after 2019 after Jaccard is employed, reduced by PCA, UMAP, and t-SNE-the projection of data after 2019 onto the embedding of data until 2019 found by PCA, UMAP, and t-SNE
+-all data after Jaccard is employed then reduced by PCA, UMAP, and t-SNE<br>
+-only data until 2019 after Jaccard is employed, reduced by PCA, UMAP, and t-SNE<br>
+-only data after 2019 after Jaccard is employed, reduced by PCA, UMAP, and t-SNE<br>-the projection of data after 2019 onto the embedding of data until 2019 found by PCA, UMAP, and t-SNE

 ## Installation